balvig/chili/README.md

 - Can only have one override per engine per partial due to the way I'm grabbing the class from the override
 - Need to use DSL branch from deface
 - Have to restart server when adding overrides
+- Request specs don't have access to path helpers

 ## Docs...